Arthur Henderson (VC)

 Arthur Henderson VC, MC (6 May 1893 – 24 April 1917) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

-Henderson was born 6 May 1893 to George Henderson OBE, a Magistrate of Paisley, and Elizabeth Purdie.
+Henderson was born 6 May 1893 to Baillie George Henderson, a Magistrate of Paisley, and Elizabeth Purdie.

-He was 23 years old, and an Acting Captain in the 4th Battalion, The Argyll and Sutherland Highlanders (Princess Louise's), British Army, attached to 2nd Battalion during the First World War.
+Aged 23, he was an acting Captain who was initially commissioned into the 3rd/6th Battalion, The Argyll and Sutherland Highlanders (Princess Louise's), British Army, on 5 April 1915.
+He then served in France with the 4th Battalion during the First World War and was attached to the 2nd Battalion.
 On 23 April 1917 near Fontaine-les-Croisilles, France, he performed the deed for which he was awarded the Victoria Cross.
 He died the following day.